-To rekindle the sense of self-esteem, pride and confidence among young Ugandans/Africans.
-By liberating our performing arts from being symbols of evil worship and backwardness to highly respectable and admirable stage arts.
+1. To rekindle the sense of self-esteem, pride and confidence among young Ugandans/Africans.
+By liberating our performing arts from being symbols of evil worship and backwardness to highly respectable and admirable stage art.

-To organize, develop and enable the artistically talented -but socially disadvantaged young people- to break the vicious cycle of poverty and misfortune and realize their full potential.
+3. To organize, develop and enable the artistically talented, but socially disadvantaged young people, to break the vicious cycle of poverty and misfortune and realize their full potential.

-In 1994 Austria offered the first phase of the grant that has been the blood and oxygen of the entire development theatre body in Uganda.
+In 1994 Austria offered the first phase of the grant that has been the blood and oxygen to the entire development of the theatre body in Uganda.

-The Troupe was facilitated to take performances to every corner of Uganda, addressing topical issues of concern to the different communities in fields like health, economic, education and good governance.
+The Troupe was facilitated to take performances to every corner of Uganda, addressing topical issues of concern to different communities; such as health, economic development, education and good governance.

-Ndere soon became a very important household name and demanded in all corners of Uganda.
+Ndere Troupe soon became a very important household name and was being demanded in all corners of Uganda.

 Realizing that they could not satisfy the great demand, the Troupe embarked on a mobilization exercise of local youths, women and other groups.
-Skills training workshops were carried out and soon, many villages set up groups to do Entertainment Education.
+Skills training workshops were carried out and soon, many villages set up groups to partake in Entertainment Education.

 In 1997, the Uganda Development Theatre Association (UDTA) was launched to co-ordinate and link up the activities of the different groups from all over the country in their own localities.